My car

 Read more:

-*If you have Suncorp Comprehensive Car Insurance and your car is a total loss (which includes where your car is stolen and unrecovered after 14 days and we accept your claim for theft), and so long your car is less than 2 years old and you're the first registered owner, we'll replace your car with a new one of the same or similar make and model.
-Eligible customers only.
+*If you have Suncorp Comprehensive Car Insurance and your car is a total loss (which includes where your car is stolen and unrecovered after 14 days and we accept your claim for theft), and so long your car is less than 2 years old and you bought it as a new or an ex-demo model from a licensed motor dealer, we'll replace your car with a new one of the same or similar make and model.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Read the Product Disclosure Statement before buying this insurance.
 The Target Market Determination is also available.